 Narrower tracks are a good choice when you need increased traction or force and when flotation is less of a concern.
 Choose narrow tracks when operating in slippery or icy conditions, or when trying to maximize your loader’s push force on a firm surface.

-There are a variety of tread patterns available so it’s important to understand the most common patterns and which best meet your needs.
+There are a variety of tread patterns available so it’s important to understand the most common patterns and which one best meets your needs.

-If you are traveling across hard surfaces such as concrete, driveways, sidewalks and parking lots where visibility is a concern, consider using non-marking tracks.
+If you are traveling across hard surfaces such as concrete, driveways, sidewalks and parking lots where leaving track marks is a concern, consider using non-marking tracks.
 Non-marking tracks are especially popular in landscaping and turf maintenance applications.

 Compact track loaders are versatile machines, especially when paired with the right tracks.
 By following these tips, you can optimize your performance on the jobsite while exceeding the expectations of your customers.